Samsung touts 'best salesman' Lee's role in $6.6 billion Verizon deal as trial looms

 According to the message seen by Reuters, Samsung said Lee actively engaged Verizon CEO Hans Vestberg on his visit to South Korea last year, and made several video calls with him ahead of clinching a $6.64 billion contract.

-Samsung on Monday announced the contract to provide network equipment to Verizon in the United States, considered a major win as the firm seeks to narrow the gap in the 5G network market with frontrunner Huawei, which is grappling with U.S. restrictions.
+Samsung on Monday announced the contract to provide network equipment to Verizon in the United States, considered a major win as the firm seeks to narrow the gap in the 5G network market with frontrunner Huawei [HWT.UL], which is grappling with U.S. restrictions.

 In a statement to Reuters, Samsung said: “Vice Chairman Jay Y. Lee has played a key role in developing new growth businesses and relationship with global clients and partners.”